Is your partner acting out dreams at night?

 In people reporting symptoms consistent with REM behaviour disorder I will always do a sleep study including video monitoring during sleep.
 The characteristics on a sleep study are ongoing muscle activity throughout REM sleep where muscle activity should usually be suppressed.
 There was some interesting research presented at the Sleep 2015 conference looking at analysing the patterns of muscle activity to help differentiate conditions such as Parkinson’s disease from multi system atrophy.
 This is very preliminary, but something that may be useful in clinical work in the next few years.

-There is also some research going on to look at whether we can more accurately predict who with REM behaviour disorder will go onto develop a neurological condition.
-The team at Austin Health have been running a study of a PET tracer that looks at glucose metabolism in dopamine-producing areas of the brain.
-This study is no longer recruiting participants and hasn’t been published as yet.
-I have had a number of patients participate in this research and it provided helpful information, so is likely to be something that we use in clinical practice in the future.
+There is also research going on to look at whether we can more accurately predict who with REM behaviour disorder will go onto develop a neurological condition.
+So it is likely that we will be able to use imaging in clinical practice in the future.

 What else could it be?